 In general, despite my predisposition to like this paper, and my admiration of some of the design features, I confess I have a hard time following exactly what was done.
 Maybe that requires a diagram or something.
 If I understand your procedure correctly (and I’m not sure I do), respondents first encountered the {A,B,b} triplet and later encountered the {A,B,a} triplet and you examined whether the nature of the decoy (a or b) affected the choice between the core options (A or B).
 Even with the many interceding “filler” choices, this seems like a weak test of the potential power of the decoy option, in much the same way that it would be a weird test to ask respondents: Which do you prefer: A or B? and, then immediately after, Which do you prefer: A or B or b?
 That said, I think there is an opportunity here for both a within-subjects analysis (seeing whether a person changes their choices with different decoys) and a between-subjects analysis (seeing whether people, on average, make different choices with different decoys).
 Assuming item order was randomized, I think both types of analysis are possible, and I would like to see both.

 We thank the reviewer for his comments.
-We have now included a “further analysis” section, where we include tests of the attraction effect using only the first or second trial corresponding to each quadruplet (half the overall trials).
+As described above,we have now included a “further analysis” section, where we include tests of the attraction effect using only the first or second trial corresponding to each quadruplet (half the overall trials).
 In addition, our regression analyses are all within-subjects analyses including subject-specific intercepts.